Shock collar: Training effectiveness

-When it comes to effectiveness, no studies have shown that shock collars are more effective than positive-reward-based training.
+Training effectiveness refers to how reliably a method produces desired behavior while minimizing unintended side effects such as stress, fear, or behavioral fallout.

+Multiple peer-reviewed studies comparing electronic shock collars with reward-based training methods have found that dogs trained using aversive stimuli show no superior learning outcomes and often exhibit elevated stress indicators, including increased cortisol levels, avoidance behaviors, and signs of anxiety.
+In controlled trials, dogs trained with positive reinforcement have demonstrated equal or higher compliance rates and better long-term retention of trained behaviors.

+A 2014 study conducted at the University of Lincoln compared dogs trained using electronic collars, dogs trained with non-aversive methods, and a control group.
+The researchers found no significant improvement in obedience performance in the electronic collar group, while dogs exposed to shocks displayed more stress-related behaviors during training sessions.
+Similar findings have been reported in subsequent studies examining learning speed, behavioral reliability, and emotional well-being.

+Professional veterinary and animal behavior organizations generally conclude that reward-based training methods are more effective and present fewer welfare risks.
+These organizations note that aversive training techniques may suppress behavior temporarily without addressing underlying motivations, potentially increasing the risk of fear-based aggression or learned helplessness.

+While proponents argue that electronic collars can be effective when used at low stimulation levels by experienced trainers, empirical evidence does not consistently support superior outcomes compared to positive reinforcement approaches.
+As a result, many training guidelines emphasize reward-based methods as the preferred standard for both effectiveness and animal welfare.

 Deterring predation in the wild

 The Wildlife Society article addresses the use of shock collars as a way to prevent sheep from being preyed upon by wild coyotes.
-According to (Phillips, 1999) they tested these collars on coyotes for a four-month period and found that the collars stopped thirteen attacks on sheep herds.
+The collars were tested on coyotes for a four-month period and found that the collars stopped thirteen attacks on sheep herds.
 This also is said to deter future attacks by the tested coyotes.
 Collars have also been used on wolves for similar reasons.
 This document is the assessment of the shock collar on wolves' long-term behavior.
 The article talks about trying to alter wolves' behavior over an extended period of time using the collar.
-The consensus was while it did have an effect while in use and temporally after it was removed, the study concluded that longer exposure would be needed to have any substantial evidence (Hawley, 2008).
+The consensus was while it did have an effect while in use and temporally after it was removed, the study concluded that longer exposure would be needed to have any substantial evidence.
 As far as non-lethal alternatives these two sources both concluded that shock collars are the most effective deterrence to predators.
 Both groups continued their research and the Wildlife Society has developed a new and improved version that eliminates the risk of neck injury when used on animals that previous versions caused.
 They have increased battery life and the durability of the unit.
-They devised a unit that is worn like a back pack for the animal.
+They devised a unit that is worn like a backpack for the animal.
 Previous versions caused excessive rubbing and soreness as well as being irritating for the animal to the point where they would try to take the harness off.

-Scientific studies

-Ziv meta-review (2017)

-A meta-review of 17 peer-reviewed studies found that "The results show that using aversive training methods (e.g., positive punishment and negative reinforcement) can jeopardize both the physical and mental health of dogs.".

-The meta-review singled out shock collars by referring to the conclusion of Overall (2007) that they "should not be used for behavior modification in dogs, because of their aversive nature and due to the lack of scientific data on their effectiveness".